 It also facilitates community efforts to develop comprehensive strategies to address HIV/AIDS housing need and assists communities to create housing strategies to prevent these individuals from becoming homeless or unstably housed.
 With improvements in drug therapies and medical care reducing the number of deaths, people are living longer with HIV/AIDS; therefore, there is an increasing demand for essential supportive services, including housing.

-- 2019 State of Nevada Guidelines for HOPWA
+- 2019 State of Nevada Office of HIV Guidelines for HOPWA

 - COVID State of Nevada Program Guidance Coming Soon!

 Annual Action Plans:

 Consolidated Annual Performance and Evaluation Report (CAPER) – July 1 – June 30:

 - 2019 Office of HIV Final Submission (submitted to HUD December 29, 2020)